Continuing Professional Development

 To maintain a professional registration, all registrants must, when asked, demonstrate how they meet their CPD obligations and show that they understand that this requires an ongoing commitment.

 Brig Richard Brown – ‘Recent reports such as Haddon-Cave (Nimrod crash) and the Hackitt Review (Grenfell Towers) have highlighted failings in professional competence.
 One way we stay competent and can prove our competence is by planning and recording our Continuing Professional Development (CPD).
 This is not difficult nor time consuming, especially for those still serving, who conduct far more training than most civilians.
-The InstRE website has an excellent guide and worked example here.

 Each year we review a random selection of EngTech, IEng and CEng CPD records and provide individual feedback.
 If you are selected, please engage fully as we are mandated to de-register persistent offenders from their EngTech/IEng/CEng registration.